Search Blogs

 9. Pikesville

-Why it is safe: Located northwest of Baltimore City, Pikesville is popular among professionals, retirees, and families alike.
-With strong neighborhood coalitions, local patrols, and an engaged community, it consistently ranks as one of the safest Baltimore suburbs.
+Why it is safe: Pikesville is located northwest of Baltimore City, and it is a popular place among professionals, retirees, and families.
+Thanks to the strong neighborhood coalitions, local patrols, and the involvement of the community, it regularly features as one of the safest suburbs of Baltimore.

 Crime Rate: 55% lower than the Baltimore average